Skip to main content

 Symptoms may vary depending on the severity of artery blockage.

-Chest discomfort or pressure, known as angina, is one of the most common symptoms.
+Chest discomfort is one of the most common symptoms.

 The pain may feel like: